TLDR. I’m using Obsidian tasks to control my tasks; it is painful in some aspects, but I will stick with it for now.

-I was feeling lost in regards to tasks for a long time.
-I used to use Wunderlist, but on later years, I didn’t use it really often and it was not very efficient.
-I was basically relying on whatever the work has to offer, and managing tasks on my head.
-Which is basically a mess.
+I have been feeling lost regarding tasks for a long time.
+I used to use Wunderlist, but in later years, I didn’t use it very often, and it was not very efficient.
+I was basically relying on whatever the work had to offer and managing tasks in my head, which is basically a mess.

-I switched to Google Tasks for a while but it was way too simple and I missed the ability to having notes for each task, good notes, not a text area.
+I switched to Google Tasks for a while, but it was way too simple, and I missed the ability to take notes for each task—good notes, not just a text area.

 The ideal

-One place to keep notes and tasks on a format that is future proof, where I have control over it.
+I need one place to keep notes and tasks in a format that is future-proof and where I have control over it.

 - Integrates with my calendar

-- Be able to process my inbox and organise into projects/context
+- Be able to process my inbox and organise it into projects/contexts.

 Obsidian with obsidian-tasks

-Using DayPlanner on obsidian is working really well for me.
+Using DayPlanner on Obsidian is working well for me.

 Bad things: